BREXIT: UPDATE JUNE 27, 2016 AM

-“Not since the fall of the Soviet Union (in 1991) has there been a world event as important as this one,” I told Elizabeth before we sat down to dinner that evening.
+“Not since the fall of the Soviet Union (in 1991) has there been a world event as important as this one,” I thought this evening.

 From Brexit to Texit?
 Renewed calls for Texas secession after EU vote, CBS News reported two days later (June 25).